zacanger/wmjs/README.md

 ## What Works

-* Tiling, sort of, but I wouldn't recommend opening more than three windows
+* Tiling, mostly, but the code is janky
-* Closing windows, but reopening them is weird
+* Opening and closing windows
-* Launching programs (if you have `dmenu` installed, or see the config section)
+* Launching programs, if you have `dmenu` or some other launcher (see config)

 ## Installation